SwiftKickMobile/SwiftAutoLayout/README.md

 When defining your view hierarchy, it's best to start by defining and constraining the first views to become children of your root view and constraining children views after.
 In general, you want to use `constrain(to:)` before you use `constrain(after:)` since the latter expects both views/layout guides to have parents. `constrainSelf()` can be called at any time, the view doesn't need a parent for a self constraint.

-### Define Constraints Conistently
+### Define Constraints Consistently

-It's easy to attempt to compartmentalize all your constraint code with your view setup code, but it is recommended to set up all of your constraints in a place where your root view controller has a parent.
+It's easy to attempt to compartmentalize all your constraint code with your view setup code, but it is recommended to set up all of your constraints in a place where your root view has a parent.
 For view controllers, set up your constraints in `viewDidLoad()` or later, and avoid defining constraints in a `UIView` or `UIViewController` initializer.

 ### Debugging Constraint Issues

-As a reminder, setting a view's [`accessibilityIdentifier`](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification/1623132-accessibilityidentifier) to a concise string will help you identify problem views when constrain errors are printed.
+As a reminder, setting a view's [`accessibilityIdentifier`](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification/1623132-accessibilityidentifier) to a concise string will help you identify problem views when constraint errors are printed.

 ### Use Layout Guides!